Home Latest PDF of FAR: CPA Financial Accounting and Reporting

 applicable to select financial statement accounts.

-• To the extent applicable, each group and subject in the area is eligible for testing
+• To the extent applicable, each group and course in the area is eligible for testing

 within the context of both for-profit and not-for-profit entities.